JonCSgr/Game-Goose/README.md

 Start

 move "name" x, y      // where x, y are numbers

 or

 move "name"      //the game will automatically run the dice for you

+An axample of running the game : add player giannis add player kostas
+Start
+move giannis
+move kostas
+move giannis